 What did I know about Methodism before I discovered the Harman’s faith?
 Nothing except for a link to temperance.
 Therefore, over the years I have tried to find out more about the religion as I think it is definitive in finding out more of what the Harmans were really like, especially James and his brother Walter who were Local Preachers with the church.

-It was the role of local preacher that I discovered was one of the characteristics of Methodism.
-This from the “Advocate” of Burnie on August 16, 1952 gives something of the background:
+It was the role of a local preacher I discovered was one of the characteristics of Methodism.
+This from the Advocate of Burnie on 16 August 1952 gives something of the background:

 Also of Smith:

 “The well-worn family Bible used morning, noon, and night for family worship, told of his love for the Psalms and the words of the Lord Jesus and few could use them (even the deep vast words of the fourth gospel), or the plaintive phrases of the Psalms, or the less familiar lines of shaded beauty found in our Hymn Book, with greater feeling and effect” (p269)

 “The influence of this holy man of God and of other kindred spirits make Byaduk a bright spot in the Hamilton Circuit, while the personal worth and , social standing of Mr. Peter Learmonth as a Christian and a citizen, and the active sympathy and generous help of the Wiggins’ and Learmonths’ on the one hand, and the ungrudging labours of devoted Local Preachers on the other, have served to sustain the cause and comfort the Minister’s heart”(p270)

 Peter Fraser in Early Byaduk Settlers, describes an early Methodist service at Byaduk: